About this listing

-This lovely two bedroom is in a quiet brownstone building at the heart of Upper West Side, one of the safest and prettiest neighborhoods in NYC.
+This lovely two bedroom is in a quiet brownstone building at the heart of Upper West Side, one of the safest, most convenient and beautiful neighborhoods in NYC.

 The apartment is in a residential brownstone building on the 4th floor (walk-up) and features two private bedrooms of approximately equal size.